Women's, Gender, and Sexuality Studies Minor Requirements

 Credits3

 This class will investigate gender and sexuality cross-culturally.
 We will give special consideration to biology, cultural variation, intersectionality, and power.
-The class will be structured around a collaboration with Project Horizon, a local organization that provides education and programming to address the pervasive problem of domestic and sexual violence.
-Students will volunteer their time there, as well as produce programming ideas for healthy sexual culture on our campus.
+Engaging with a comparative and transnational approach to gender and sexuality, we will examine theoretical, ethnographic, literary, and audiovisual works.
+Students will have the option to choose either a creative project or a research paper for their final project, as they will produce programming ideas for healthy sexual culture on our campus.

 • WGSS 296 - Social Science Topics in Women's, Gender and Sexuality Studies